 - 1 1/2 Tbsp strawberry jam

-- 1 drop red food coloring (optional)
+- 1 drop red food coloring (or use beet powder) optional

 - 2/3 cup very small diced strawberries

 - 1 large egg whisked with 1 Tbsp water

 - Powdered sugar, for dusting